List of Courage the Cowardly Dog characters: The Queen of the Black Puddle

-The Queen of the Black PuddleVoiced by Ruth WilliamsonThe Queen of the Black Puddle is an otherworldly siren temptress who resides within a supernatural black puddle.
+The Queen of the Black Puddle is an otherworldly siren temptress who resides within a supernatural black puddle.
 Her sinister goals are to seduce men gradually until she eventually manages to guide them to her puddle, where she eats them.
-She appeared in an episode where she successfully managed to charm Eustace and almost succeeded in devouring him, but Courage triumphed over her after a battle with her.
+She appeared in the episode of the same name where she successfully manages to charm Eustace and almost succeeds in devouring him, but Courage triumphs over her and escapes back to the surface with Eustace.
 At the episode's end, when Courage is bathing, a canine version of the Queen of the Black Puddle appears from the bath water, leaving Courage confused and puzzled.
-She later returns as part of the group to get rid of Courage.
+She later returns as part of a large villain supergroup to get rid of Courage in the episode “Ball of Revenge”.